 Should the heating system keep going out in extreme wind conditions or upon use in winter, we recommend use of a cowl extension AKV (15cm = part no. 30010-20800) or an additional suitable cowl top.
+A WARNING: Care should be taken to ensure adequate ventilation of the flue at all times.
+It is inadvisable to inhale exhaust fumes.

-⚠ If 2 or 3 extensions measuring 15cm are used, these must be removed before a journey so that they are not lost (risk of accident).
+A WARNING: If 2 or 3 extensions measuring 15cm are used, these must be removed before a journey so that they are not lost (risk of accident).
 A remaining extension must be screwed down tight and secured with a screw.

-If a canopy is mounted to the caravan, it is compulsory that the exhaust cowl is guided through the roof.
+If a canopy is mounted to the motorhome, it is compulsory that the exhaust cowl is guided through the roof.
 Please use cowl leadthrough UEK (part no. 30630 - 04)!